Lobster Pot Pie

 Add the thyme, salt and pepper, and simmer for 5 minutes.
 Sauce will begin to thicken.

-Top with second pie crust and crimp edges.
-Brush with 1 egg white mixed with 1 Tablespoon olive oil and 1/8 teaspoon of white pepper.
+Crimp the edges together and brush with 1 egg white mixed with 1 tablespoon olive oil and 1/8 teaspoon of white pepper.
 Poke 5 or 6 holes in the top crust to vent.

-Bake in a preheated 375 degree oven for 1 hour and 15 minutes, or until the top crust is golden brown and filling is bubbling.
+Bake in preheated oven for 1 hour and 15 minutes, or until the top crust is golden brown and filling is bubbling.

 - This is the lobster cookie cutter that I used.